nuno1212s/febft/NOTES.md

       the correctness of the sound predicate from Cachin, if the leader is forging requests; read BFT-SMaRt code again, check if they consult the log for the existence of these reqs
+* requests are concurrently added to the request queue, and don't go through the master channel (use Mutex)
 * maybe replicas use non-async communication
     + BFT-SMaRt has a send thread, so we will probably disregard this change